bytefish/bytefish.github.io/blog/going_on_vacation.md

 So I’ve moved this domain to Hetzner as a Domain Registrar (Cloudflare doesn’t offer a .de TLD) and the page is now served using GitHub Pages.
 This is going to reduce my costs by *a lot*.

 I got rid of bytefish.dev, bytefish.net and bytefish.org.
-I have registered them back in the days, but they have been to pricy.
+I have registered them back in the days, but they have been too pricy.
 So let domain grabbers pay for and enjoy them!

 I've also deleted my Mastodon account, because I think any social media, wether it's dictated by algorithms or not, is a boring echo chamber.